tsnash/spot-apps-tester-api/README.md

 ## Roadmap
 - Correct `UserProfile` hashing and equality logic

+- Rework and standardize repositories and their tests

 - Centralize user IDs to a common database entity and have profiles use a foreign key instead

 - Implement remaining properties for `UserProfile` related entities